mosra/m.css/doc/doxygen.rst

     detailed description present, skipping

-Besides the above, the output will be mostly empty also if you have the :ini:`GENERATE_SUBDIRS` Doxyfile option enabled.
+Besides the above, the output will be mostly empty also if you have the :ini:`CREATE_SUBDIRS` Doxyfile option enabled.
 This option causes Doxygen to scatter the XML files across numerous subdirectories to work around limits of ancient filesystems. m.css doesn't support it and probably never will, set it back to ``NO`` it in your ``Doxyfile-mcss`` override.
 For easier debugging,